VGAS: Value-Guided Action-Chunk Selection for Few-Shot Vision-Language-Action Adaptation

 \subsection{Training Dynamics and Critic Ranking Resolution}

 To verify the critic’s generalization ability, we evaluate it offline on a held-out set of 45 unseen expert episodes per task.
 For each observation, we sample $N=8$ proposal candidates and report the Top-1 Hit Rate (the probability of selecting the proposal that is geometrically closest to the expert) and the Spearman correlation.
 Fig.~\ref{fig:top1_and_spearman} reveals three key findings.
 First, VGAS consistently assigns higher scores to candidates that remain close to the expert, which reduces overestimation on geometrically divergent OOD actions and supports safer selection on unseen states where the policy may drift.
 Second, the high hit rate indicates that VGAS builds a discriminative value landscape within the proposal set.
 In contrast, CQL tends to flatten local value differences, weakening ranking resolution.
 VGAS preserves a clear ordering among “near-miss” candidates, making superior candidates easier to separate from inferior ones.
 Finally, comparing the “With Expert” setting (middle row) and the “Candidates Only” setting (top row) highlights an important difference.
-CQL can assign high scores to the exact expert action when it is present, but it is less reliable at selecting the most expert-like candidate when the ground truth is absent.
+CQL can assign high scores to the expert action when it is included, but its local ranking becomes less reliable when only proposal candidates are available.
 VGAS performs well in both settings.
 Although geometric proximity is not a perfect proxy for task success, it provides a practical signal in the few-shot imitation regime, where unconstrained maximization is brittle.